gnu-octave/bootstrap/README.md

 * `boot` returns resamples data or indices created by balanced bootstrap or bootknife resampling
 * `bootknife` performs balanced bootknife resampling and calculates bootstrap bias, standard error and confidence intervals.
 The interval types supported are simple percentile, bias-corrected and accelerated, or calibrated percentile.
 This function supports iterated and stratified resampling.
-* `bootbayes` performs Bayesian nonparametric bootstrap and calculates posterior statistics for coefficients from a linear regression model.
+* `bootbayes` performs Bayesian nonparametric bootstrap and calculates posterior statistics for coefficients from a linear model.
 Two interval types are supported: shortest probability intervals and percentile intervals.
+See also `bootcoeff` and `bootemm`.
 * `bootnhst` calculates *p*-values by bootstrap null-hypothesis significance testing (two-tailed).
 This function can be used to compare 2 or more (independent) samples in designs with a one-way layout.
 This function resamples under the null hypothesis.
 * `bootmode` uses bootstrap to evaluate the likely number of real modes in a distribution
 * `bootci` is a function for calculating bootstrap confidence intervals.
 This function is a wrapper of the `bootknife` function but has the same usage as the `bootci` function from Matlab's Statistics and Machine Learning toolbox.